MathewSachin/MathewSachin.GitHub.io/blog/_posts/2023-04-14-dependency-injection-extension-functions-kotlin.md

 ### Testing
 There you have it!
 Now you can provide a mock interface while testing to test your extension functions in isolation!
-I usually like to have minmal details in the extension impelementation class and move the impure logic to other interfaces that I could mock out.
+I usually like to have minimal detail in the extension impelementation class and move the impure logic to other interfaces that I could mock out.
 In the above example, that's `Clicker` and `ImageMatcher`.
 Following example uses Mockito kotlin and JUnit 5:

 ```
+@Test
 fun `should attack when an enemy is spotted`() {
   val mockClicker = mock<Clicker> {
       // No-op on click